 For further information see PGRO Technical Update TU09 ‘Stem and bulb nematode in field beans.

 Mildew is prevalent on spring beans, where it causes greyish-brown, felty growth on the under-surface of the leaves.
 Some varieties have resistance to the disease and 1 - 9 ratings are given in the Recommended List of Varieties.
-However, metalaxyl M (SL567A EAMU 0917/13) mixed with another foliar fungicide may be may be necessary on the more susceptible types if infection begins at early flowering.
-There is an EAMU for Wakil XL until 31/3/2017 as a seed treatment for field beans which can give some useful early control of mildew on newly emerged seedlings and this should be combined with varietal resistance to avoid serious losses.
-Due to changes in the registration of Wakil XL, MAPP numbers must be checked before application to beans.
+However, metalaxyl M (SL567A EAMU 0917/13) mixed with another foliar fungicide may be may be necessary on the more susceptible varieties if infection begins at early flowering.
+There are no seed treatments for field beans and varietal resistance should be the first measure to avoid serious losses.

 This produces brown lesions containing distinctive black fruiting bodies (pycnidia).
 Winter beans are more prone to serious attacks which can develop in wet conditions but, since the disease is almost entirely seed-borne, it is advised that farm-saved seed should be tested by PGRO.
 Some winter varieties which are very susceptible to the disease may develop severe symptoms in wet years, particularly if growing near to previous years’ bean fields where infection can be transmitted from bean volunteers.
 Resistant varieties are available and information is given in the main variety table.
 Some fungicides will give partial control of the disease.